 The translational research line aims at elucidating novel genetic and metabolic disorders related to N-linked and O-linked protein glycosylation and disorders of Golgi trafficking.
-More specifically, our laboratories have been successfully used linkage analysis and next generation sequencing to discover novel diseases (DMP3-CDG, ATP6V0A2-CDG, SRD5A3-CDG) and evaluate the metabolic defect related to the gene defect to understand the underlying pathomechanism.
+More specifically, our laboratories have been successfully used linkage analysis and next generation sequencing to discover novel diseases (ATP6V0A2-CDG, SRD5A3-CDG, PGM1-CDG) and evaluate the metabolic defect related to the gene defect to understand the underlying pathomechanism.

 The clinical research line focuses on novel therapeutic approaches in CDG, including the role of dietary intervention and the role of organ transplantation in CDG.

-This research line is in close network with the Nijmegen Center for Congenital Disorders of Glycosylation, in collaboration with Dirk Lefeber, PhD and Ron A. Wevers, PhD, and PhD graduate students Thatjana Gardeitchik, MD, and Miski Mohamed, MD.
+This research line is in close network with the Nijmegen Center for Congenital Disorders of Glycosylation, in collaboration with Dirk Lefeber, PhD, Ron A. Wevers, PhD, and PhD graduate students Thatjana Gardeitchik, MD, and Miski Mohamed, MD.